 Introduction to Liposuction

-Also known as lipoplasty, liposuction slims and reshapes specific areas of the body by removing excess fat deposits, improving your body contours and proportion, and ultimately, enhancing your self-image.
+Also known as lipoplasty, liposuction slims and reshapes specific areas of the body.
+It does this by removing excess fat deposits.
+This process improves your body contours and proportion.
+Ultimately, it enhances your self-image.
+Dr. Thomassen performs liposuction in Fort Lauderdale in his Chrysalis Surgery Center.

-Despite good health and a reasonable level of fitness, some people may still have a body with disproportionate contours due to localized fat deposits.
+Some people may still have a body with disproportionate contours, even with good health and a reasonable level of fitness.
+This is due to localized fat deposits.
 These areas may be due to family traits rather than a lack of weight control or fitness.

-Liposuction surgery can be used to treat these stubborn fat pockets in many parts of the body.
-In some cases, liposuction is performed alone, in other cases it is used with plastic surgery procedures such as a facelift, breast reduction, or a tummy tuck.
+Liposuction surgery treats stubborn fat pockets in many parts of the body.
+In some cases, the treatment is performed alone.
+In other cases, it is used with plastic surgery procedures such as a facelift, breast reduction, or a tummy tuck.

 What liposuction won’t do: